Tag (game): Sock tag

-Spud

-Spud is a tag variant that is best played in large, open areas.
-Players begin each round in a central location. "it" then throws a ball high into the air.
-The other players run but must stop as soon as "it" catches the ball and shouts "Spud!"
-It may then take three large steps toward the player of his choosing before throwing the ball at that player.
-If the ball hits the target, that player becomes it and the game starts over.

 Steal the bacon

 In Steal the bacon (also known as Dog and the Bone or Rumal Jhapatta in India, or steal the flingsock/handkerchief), there are two teams on opposite ends of the field, with an object placed in the center of the field.
 Once play begins, one player from each team attempts to grab the object and then run back to their own team's end of the field to score a point.
 If a player is holding the object and is tagged by an opponent, then they fail and the other team scores a point.

 Tree-climbing monkey

-There are several variations of and games related to "Tree climbing monkey" (such as Marakothi and Dand parhangrha).
+There are several variations of and games related to "Tree climbing monkey" (such as Surparambya, Marakothi and Dand parhangrha).
 A team of several players attempt to climb up trees, while "it" tries to tag all of them.
 There is a stick in a circle on the ground, and "it" has to ensure none of the opponents touch that stick.
 In some similar games, such as Siya Satkana, there is no tree-climbing component to the game.